Why Computer Science @ Memorial?

 Description of programs

-- MSc – The MSc program has two options – research oriented thesis option and the applied course/work term option.
-The course/project master’s option is particularly suitable for applicants who intend to gain work experience in the industry.
+- MSc – The MSc program has three route options – research oriented thesis route, a work term route, and an all course route.
+The work term option is particularly suitable for applicants who intend to gain work experience in the industry.

 - PhD – The PhD program involves courses, a comprehensive exam, and a thesis, and can be completed in four years of full-time study.